Skip to main content

 • Thinking age 65 means no property taxes: Rhode Island does not work that way.
 Relief must be claimed.

-• Filing only one program: Many seniors file the local exemption and forget the state RI-1040H.
+• Filing only one program: Many seniors file the local exemption and forget to check the state RI-1040H claim.

-• Missing the local deadline because a friend said all towns use March 15: They do not.
-South Kingstown uses May 15, 2026, and Barrington uses October 31 for elderly applications.
+• Missing the local deadline: Many towns use March 15, but not all.
+South Kingstown uses May 15, 2026 for the 2026 elderly credit, and Barrington uses October 31 for elderly applications.

 • Assuming a trust or partial ownership means automatic denial: Ask first.
 Some towns allow these cases with extra paperwork.